$0 India → Canada Express Entry Guide — Quick-Start Checklist

 STEM Category: The Primary Pathway for Indian IT and Engineering Professionals

-CRS cutoffs for STEM draws in 2026: Recent STEM draws have cleared between 480 and 505.
-This is 25-50 points below equivalent general draw cutoffs.
-For an Indian applicant with a CLB 9 language score, a 4-year bachelor's equivalent (or better) WES evaluation, and 3+ years of relevant STEM work experience, hitting the 480-505 range is realistic through normal profile optimization.
+CRS cutoffs for STEM draws in 2026: Recent STEM draws have cleared between 480 and 500.
+This is 20-60 points below equivalent general draw cutoffs.
+For an Indian applicant with a CLB 9 language score, a 4-year bachelor's equivalent (or better) WES evaluation, and qualifying work experience, the 480-500 range remains a competitive target rather than a guarantee.

 The NOC mapping risk: Indian job titles do not map one-to-one to Canadian NOC codes.
-A "Project Lead" at an Indian IT company might be NOC 21222 (Information Systems Specialists) or 21232 (Software Engineers) depending on whether their primary duties involve systems analysis versus code development.
+A "Project Lead" at an Indian IT company might fit NOC 21222 for technical information-systems or project work, NOC 21231 for team or technical-lead coding work, or another code depending on the primary duties.
 If your NOC selection is wrong, you may be excluded from STEM category draws even though you qualify.
 The duties described in your employment reference letters — not your job title — determine the correct NOC.

 Healthcare Category: High Demand, Lower Cutoffs

 The healthcare category includes physicians, nurses, physiotherapists, medical laboratory technologists, and other regulated health professionals.
-In 2026, healthcare draws have cleared at CRS scores as low as 443 — among the lowest cutoffs of any category.
+In 2026, healthcare draws have been in the 440-470 CRS range — among the lowest cutoffs of any category.

 For Indian healthcare professionals, the lower CRS threshold is attractive.
 The complication is credential recognition: the ECA done for Express Entry purposes does not license you to practice in Canada.
 Nurses, physicians, and pharmacists must separately navigate provincial licensing processes after landing.
 This is a parallel track, not a barrier to Express Entry itself.

-For Indian physicians considering the healthcare category as an Express Entry route: your MBBS qualifies for the NOC mapping and you may receive an ITA through this route.
-The residency matching and MCC examination process for practising medicine in Canada is a separate, lengthy undertaking — but it does not block your PR application.
+For Indian physicians considering the healthcare category as an Express Entry route: the 2026 physician category is for physicians with Canadian work experience, so an MBBS alone does not qualify for that category.
+The residency matching and MCC examination process for practising medicine in Canada is a separate, lengthy undertaking.

 Free Download